Collection: Women's Carpincho Leather Gloves

 What is carpincho leather?

 Carpincho is the South American capybara, the world's largest rodent.
-Its hide produces a leather marked by visible round pores arranged in clusters of three, soft to the touch and notably water-resistant.
+Its hide produces leather marked by visible round pores arranged in clusters of three, soft to the touch and notably water-resistant.
 Hunted under regulated quotas, supplied in small lots.

 Why are the pores in groups of three?